 "Faster than a dog with no legs.
 If the dog's up to its waist in treacle.
 And dead."
 The email also criticized the company as offering "vaporware announcements and outright lies" and promising an obsolete and bug-ridden software product.
 The note was originally been distributed on Netscape's informal "bad attitude" and "really bad attitude" forums, where workers have griped about everything from cafeteria food to product marketing.

 This 'evidence' was presented to Netscape Chief Executive Officer James Barksdale in his cross-examination by Microsoft's legal team.
-The point they are trying to disprove is that Microsoft used their dominant position in the operating system market to push their web browser Internet Explorer.
+The point they are trying to disprove is that Microsoft used its dominant position in the operating system market to push its web browser Internet Explorer.

 The trial isn't going well for Bill's boys either.
 As well you might imagine, because let's be fair, if you were Bill Gates you would of course use your OS to push and promote your other products wouldn't you.

 I'm not a fan of Microsoft as a company.
-I dislike it's anti-competitive ways, I don't like the fact that other companies who want to produce software have to conform to standards set by a conglomerate who after all is only concerned with making itself bigger, more powerful and more dominate.
+I dislike its anti-competitive ways, I don't like the fact that other companies who want to produce software have to conform to standards set by a conglomerate that after all is only concerned with making itself bigger, more powerful, and more dominant.

 Having said that though I have to say that I oppose this trend of releasing videotaped depositions to the world's media.
 These depositions are, or so I thought, supposed to be for the court's eyes only.
 Indeed the Microsoft trial had a mini-trial before this one to decide whether or not this one could be televised.
 The conclusion was that this was not in the interest of anyone involved and therefore the trial is closed to the media.
 Closed it seems apart from one massively important deposition!

 Releasing the video of smirking Bill's deposition serves no purpose other than to hold Bill Gates up to be ridiculed in the world's press.
 Sure I'd be interested to see it, but like anyone, I can't make a fair opinion based on just one bit of evidence.
-The DOJ would I'm sure to say that my opinion isn't important in the case, but as true as that is, let's be honest here.
-If the world is allowed to see Bill Gates and Microsoft being portrayed as deceptive and even evil, then this has a very bad effect on the whole public image of Microsoft.
+The DOJ would, I'm sure, say that my opinion isn't important in the case, but as true as that is, if the world is allowed to see Bill Gates and Microsoft being portrayed as deceptive and even evil, then this has a very bad effect on the whole public image of Microsoft.

 I know that some people out there will be stunned that I support Microsoft's standpoint that this video should not be released.
 But I am not supporting Microsoft, more the whole issue of justice being allowed to take its course without the clowns of the media circus trying to get in there and have their say.

-For the end-users like you and I, this trials outcome will probably have little effect on the way we work.
-Even if Microsoft loses, they will still be one of the most powerful companies on the face of the planet, and with that fact, this would surely be little more than a setback?
-Who knows?
+For the end-users like you and me, the outcome of this trial will probably have little effect on the way we work.
+Even if Microsoft loses, it will still be one of the most powerful companies on the face of the planet, and with that fact, this would surely be little more than a setback.